WinUpGo

 Nevertheless, interest in gambling in the country is growing steadily -

-as a possible source of budget revenues and tourist activity.
+especially among young people and the urban population, and the government is increasingly considering gambling as a possible source of budget revenues and tourist activity.

 Historical context

-Gambling appeared in Guinea during the French colonial rule,
+Gambling appeared in Guinea during the French colonial rule, when there were small gambling houses for foreigners in Conakry.

-the country gradually began to open up for private business,
+However, since the 1990s, during the economic reforms, the country gradually began to open up for private business, and against this background, state lotteries and betting points appeared.

 Legislation and regulation